 \section{Quantale-enriched categories}

-A \emph{quantale} $\sQ$ is a complete lattice $Q$ equipped with a monoidal structure whose binary operation $\&$ preserves all suprema in each place, that is, for all $x,y_i\in Q$.
+A \emph{quantale} $\sQ=(Q,\&,k)$ is a complete lattice $Q$ equipped with a monoidal structure whose binary operation $\&$ preserves all suprema in each place, that is, for all $x,y_i\in Q$.
 The $\&$-neutral element is denoted by $k$.
-Generally, the unit $k$ is not the bottom element $0$ and also need not be the top element $1$ of $Q$.
+Except in the trivial case, we always have that $k$ is not the bottom element.
+The quantale $\sQ=(Q,\&,k)$ is \emph{integral} if $k=\top$, where $\top$ is the top element of $Q.$